-Here’s my little gift to anyone reading blogs today.
-It is available year-round in a fine anthology called Winter Wishes (details below the story) and I will keep it posted here from today through Twelfth Night (Jan 6)
+Here’s a little gift to anyone reading blogs today.
+It is available year-round in a fine charity anthology called Winter Wishes (details below the story) and I plan to post a link to it every year around this time.

 Merry Christmas, blessed Yule, Happy Hanukkah, bright Lohri, joyous Kwanzaa, festive Festivus and to all a good holiday.